excellaco/tcp-glue/README.md

      tcp-angular
      '
      ```
-1. RUN: `./git-clone-all` [3] [TODO: change to filling out xg config files and running xg to do this will config filled in]
-    1. [TODO: Remove, xg handling] RUN: `./make-netrc && ./push-netrc`
+1. Generate the tcp repos with configuration you fill out:
+    1. Fill out all xg configuration files - they are prefixed with `config-`.
+There is one for ecah tcp repo to be configured and generated.
+    1. Execute xg against those config files by running `./xg-go`.
+The repos should be generated under tcp-glue.
-    1. [TODO: Remove, xg handling?
+    1. RUN: `./push-glue-auto-tfvars` # this will prefix AWS resources [TODO: Remove, xg handling?
 Maybe xg should fill this file so we have a reusable terraform vars file] Fill out glue.auto.tfvars
-    1. RUN: `./push-glue-auto-tfvars` # this will prefix AWS resources
-    1. RUN: `./update-json-file`
+    1. [TODO: add to xg process] RUN: `./update-json-file`
         * This updates the `jenkins/packer/jenkins.json` file with the correct email, region, and source AMI

+1. Build the ECS infrastructure:
     1. RUN: `cd tcp-ecs` [3b]
     1. RUN: `docker build -t tcp-ecs:latest -f Docker/Dockerfile .`  [3.3]
         * Ensure current directory is `tcp-ecs`
         * Estimated time for completion is: `00:02:15`